cx-reports/api-client-python/README.md

 # CxReportClientV1 Usage Example

- `cx-reports-api` is a Python library that provides a simple and intuitive interface for interacting with the cxReports application’s API.
-This library allows you to perform various operations on cxReports, such as retrieving reports, sending data, and generating PDFs.
+ `cx-reports-api` is a Python library that provides a simple and intuitive interface for interacting with the CxReports application’s API.
+This library allows you to perform various operations on CxReports, such as retrieving reports, sending data, and generating PDFs.

 ## Usage
 ```python